decaf-dev/vaultexplorer.com/docs/filters/timestamp-filter.md

 import Image from "@site/src/components/Image";

-The timestamp filter tells the view to only display files that match the selected timestamp.
+The timestamp filter tells a view to only display files that match the selected timestamp.

 <Image src="filters/img/timestamp-filter.png" alt="Timestamp filter" maxWidth="300px"/>